-\textbf{Error bound landscape:} We present the visualizations of the error bound landscape by plotting the error bounds of each tile as heatmaps over the $(\delta, \theta)$ space.
-Figures \ref{fig:offset-bound} and \ref{fig:angle-bound} present the resulting heatmaps for $e_{\delta}^i$ and $e_{\theta}^i$, respectively.
-To further inspect the distribution of the error bounds, we compute the percentage of the state space $\mathcal{S}$ (measured on the $(\delta, \theta)$ grid) that has error bounds below some threshold value.
+We visualize the error bound landscape by plotting the error bounds of each tile as heatmaps over the $(\delta, \theta)$ space.
+Figures \ref{fig:offset-bound} and \ref{fig:angle-bound} present the results for $e_{\delta}^i$ and $e_{\theta}^i$ respectively.
+To further evaluate the distribution of the error bounds, we compute the percentage of the state space $\mathcal{S}$ (measured on the $(\delta, \theta)$ grid) that has error bounds below some threshold value.
 The percentage varying with threshold value can be viewed as a cumulative distribution.
 Figures \ref{fig:offset-upper-cumulative} and \ref{fig:angle-upper-cumulative} present the cumulative distributions of the error bounds.
-It can be seen that most of the state space can be guaranteed with much lower error bounds, with only a small percentage of the regions having larger guarantees.
+It can be seen that most of the state space can be verified with much lower error bounds, with only a small percentage of the regions having larger error bounds.
 This is especially the case for the offset measurement: 99\% of the state space is guaranteed to have error less than 2.65 (3.3\% of the measurement range), while the global error bound is 12.66 (15.8\%).